Coronavirus: Schools, children and families

 However, if schools are unable to open fully due Covid-19 infection rates rising, then contingency plans are in place that will allow schools to re-open in a more limited capacity where pupils are given a blend of classroom and home learning.

 Under these circumstances, in order to ensure that our children, young people and staff are safe, there will be some significant changes to how children will attend school and how schools will operate.

 Not all schools will have the same approach.
 This is because we are required to operate within the Public Health measures that may be in place (including physical distancing), and balance this with our building capacities and pupil numbers.
 This means that only a certain number of children will be able to attend at any one time, and this will vary for each school.

 All decisions on how schools would open under these circumstances are being guided by key principles, identified by Scottish Government, that are values-led and place our children and young people at the heart of considerations:

 The Council's Education and Children's Services has established a Remote Learning Hub.
 The site has been created for parents, pupils and staff to access key information and guidance whilst working and learning from home during school closures.
 Specific sections have been created to allow for ease of use and to ensure you can access the information that is most appropriate for you.
 The Remote Learning Hub will be updated regularly with the latest information and added to ensure the content and messages are current.
 We hope parents, pupils and staff will find the site, and the information it provides, to be useful.

 Children's Activity Centres

-In addition to partner providers and childminders we opened five Children's Activity Centres last week to look after the children for Category 1 key workers who had no other means of childcare.
+These look after the children of key workers who have no other means of childcare.

-People in the following roles can now apply:
+People in or retasked to the following roles can now apply:

 - Health and Social Care staff